Lord Of The Rings: Gollum Announced For Next-Gen

 We all know the Middle-Earth games did quite well this console generation.
 I loved both entries in the series, but it certainly left me feeling like more could happen with this incredible world.
 As Amazon tinkers away at its Lord of the Rings series, we could likely see a boom in LOTR games and media.
 Hopefully, Lord of the Rings: Gollum isn’t the last game we get in Middle-Earth.
 I’m still a huge fan of the movie games they made all the way back in the PS2 days.

 With such a beloved IP and great new consoles on the way, there could be a lot of things to love about Gollum.
 We’ll have to wait for a gameplay trailer before making any certain comments on its quality.
 For now, the cinematic CGI trailer leaves me hopeful good things are on the way for this game.
-This title is set to release for PS5, Xbox Series X, and PC in 2021.
+This title is set to release for PS5, Xbox Series X (which launches soon), and PC in 2021.

 Featured Image Credit: Daedelic